For many ICU survivors and their families, life is never the same

 Over the next 54 days, 26 of them on a ventilator, Markle fought assault after assault from the disease and its toll on her body.
 She developed seizures, a blood clot in her lungs, bacterial pneumonia and diabetes.
 She could not clear secretions from her lungs.
 Her blood pressure rose and fell.

 “It was a roller coaster.
 It was an up and down.
-I was scared,” Neil Butler said.
+I was scared,” Butler said.
 “Her blood pressure would go up and down.
 Her heart rate, her pulse — everything was like out of whack.”

 A bed sore developed on her tailbone.
 By the time Markle died in July it was so large that Butcher could put his fist in it and so deep he could see the bones of her pelvis.